radiantlogicinc/radiantlogic-openapi-codegen/README.md

 ### Full Codegen From IntelliJ

-Run the main class `com.radiantlogic.openapi.builder.javaclient.Runner` in the module `builder-modules/openapi-java-client-builder`.
+Run the main class `com.radiantlogic.openapi.codegen.javaclient.Runner` in the module `builder-modules/openapi-java-client-builder`.
 Make sure to configure the pre-requisite settings described above.

 ### End-to-End Testing

 A robust set of end-to-end tests have been constructed to validate the behavior of the Java client code generation.
 This is how to use them.

-First is the `com.radiantlogic.openapi.builder.javaclient.integration.CodegenIT` class in `source-modules/openapi-java-client-builder`.
+First is the `integration.com.radiantlogic.openapi.codegen.javaclient.CodegenIT` class in `source-modules/openapi-java-client-builder`.
 This test suite executes the code generation against a wide range of official OpenAPI specs from a variety of companies.
 It generates, compiles, and installs the maven artifacts from those specs.

 Next is the full test suite in `test-modules/openapi-java-client-usage`.
 Once all tests from `CodegenIT` complete successfully, all the artifacts will be available in the local `.m2` directory.
 At that point the test suite in this project can be run to execute a variety of java client operations against a mock server.
 This validates that the generated code performs as-expected.